lewis-hue/End-to-End-Data-Architecture-and-Analytics-Pipeline-on-AWS/README.md

 **Description:**

-Once the raw data is processed by AWS Glue, it is organized into the curated data lake, making it ready for feature engineering and machine learning.
+After data is processed by AWS Glue, it is organized into the curated data lake, making it ready for use in feature engineering and machine learning applications.

 **Impact:**

-- Organizes the data in a structured format, facilitating easier access and retrieval.
+- **Structured Data**: Organizes data for easy access and retrieval, enhancing the efficiency of subsequent stages.
-- The curated data is structured to facilitate specific business use cases, such as customer analytics.
+- **Business-Centric**: The curated data structure aligns with specific business use cases.

 **Importance:**

-The curated data lake acts as the central repository for all processed data, ensuring that the data is readily available for further analysis, machine learning, and reporting.
+The curated data lake serves as a well-organized and accessible repository for all processed data, enabling faster access for analysis, machine learning, and reporting.

 ---